Competition in the ecommerce space is fierce – especially when it comes to Amazon.

 - Rite Aid

-Why do you need the Amazon Seller app?
-It will give you the exact fees you’ll pay to sell it, which helps you make an informed decision about what to buy and sell.
+Why do you need the app?
+It will give you the exact fees you’ll pay to sell it, which helps you make an informed decision about what to buy and sell on Amazon.

 While the $3+ profit is important, you also should make sure that you are eligible to sell the items.
 Ideally, the sales rank is under 250,000, and your ROI is more than 50%.